kirillbobyrev/dotfiles/README.md

 # dotfiles

-This repository cotains configuration files I use on my host system, which is Arch Linux.
+This repository contains configuration files I use on my host system, which is Arch Linux.
 I sync those in order to simplify setting up working environment whenever I have to.